Find the Cheapest Insurance Quotes in Your Area

 - Injuries from an accident in a public bus or school bus

-Note personal injury protection does not cover non-economic losses such as damages due to pain and suffering.
-Also, if motorists are driving while intoxicated or under the influence of drugs, or purposely causing the accident, their personal injury protection benefits may be nullified.
+Note: Personal Injury Protection does not cover non-economic losses such as damages due to pain and suffering.
+PIP can be nullified if motorists drive while intoxicated or while under the influence of drugs, or if they’re found to have caused the accident purposely.

-Thirteen states currently require PIP coverage in auto insurance policies for their drivers.
-Twelve are considered true "No-Fault" states while the one, Oregon, is not.
+Thirteen states currently require PIP coverage in auto insurance policies.
+Twelve, excluding Oregon, are considered true "No-Fault" states.
 We've shown below the coverage limits in general per person, per accident terms.

 |Coverage by State||Minimum PIP Limits|